All You Need To Know About The Differences Between On Page And Off Page SEO

 On-page SEO includes optimising visible content as well as optimising the HTML source code.

-Image Alt-Text.
 Images are a key part of your content strategy and need to be optimised for SEO.
 Adding Alt-Text is an opportunity to describe the image (including your keywords of course) and a way of showing the users and the search engines what the image is about.
 This is also helpful for visually impaired site visitors using screen readers or when an image is slow to load.
 Just remember to keep the text logical and readable, and use your keywords.
+Check out our Image Optimisation For SEO post for loads more details.

 Off-page SEO involves activities that you do outside of your own website which boost your search engine rankings.
 These include hyperlinks on other websites back to your pages, brand mentions and social media activity.
 The greater your off-site presence, the greater the likelihood that the search engines will see your web pages as important, trustworthy, authoritative and useful to readers.